craigk5n/ilib/README.md

 you have a Linux distribution, it's likely to have some of these installed.)

+To do so on ubuntu:

+    yum libjpeg-devel libpng-devel libgif-devel giflib-devel

 Edit the definitions of LIBS, DEFINES, INCLUDES to indicate which libraries are installed.
 Change PREFIX if you don't want to install in /usr/local.